Dev: Implementation Strategy

 After the initial section on History and Goals of building this version of the LLIR website, this page describes:

-• Headers that appear on all webpages in this website
+• Headers and the footer that appear on all webpages in this website

 • Menus for navigating the website